sassan404/Leexi-Challenge/README.md

 # Project Overview

 This project is a Ruby-based web application using the Sinatra framework.
-It includes several controllers and classes to manage pricing modules, subscriptions, and basic responses.
+It includes several controllers and classes to manage pricing modules, subscriptions, and prices for subscriptions.

-## Classes and Modules
+## Controllers that handle API requests

 ### `HelloWorldController`